 Enjoy a Slice of Chico

 One of downtown Chico’s more popular summertime traditions, Slice of Chico offers family-friendly fun designed to put downtown’s eateries in the spotlight, with one summery twist: Watermelon!
-On July 10 and 11, multiple watermelon stations offer cold slices of the refreshing fruit, and select restaurants offer watermelon-themed menu items.
-Look for more details for this year’s physically distanced sidewalk sale and online options.
+On Saturday July 10, multiple watermelon stations offer cold slices of the refreshing fruit, and select restaurants offer watermelon-themed menu items.
+Check in closer to the event for more event details.

 So, whether you’re on the lookout for sensory overload this summer, or just looking for entertaining ways to relax and stay cool, Butte County has plenty of options to make sure you’ll always have something to do!